 In their Boston-based retail outlet on fashionable Newbury Street, you can have your high-performance shirt (or suit, blouse, and pants) 3D printed in about 90 minutes.
 As online sales have become more popular during the pandemic, you can also order 3D-printed knit masks right to your doorstep.

 And the machine itself is a marvel.
 With 4,000 individual needles and a dozen different yarns, the printer can create any combination of materials and colors desired, with zero waste.
+The advantages of 3d printing are never ending!

 Thanks to the smartphone, 3D-printed clothing can now be ordered from the ease of your living room.